 Our catalog becomes visible on March 2nd with the ability to apply to electives starting on March 16th and running until May 31st.
-All approved visiting students must adhere to the School of Medicine Year 4 rotation schedule start dates, with the exception of the surgery clerkships who are part of a flexible start date program.
+All approved visiting students must adhere to the School of Medicine Year 4 rotation schedule start dates with the exception of surgery subspecialty clerkships who are part of a flexible start date program.
 Reach out to the respective clerkship coordinators for more information.

 |Block||Start Date||End Date|

 The Scholarship Clerkship Program for Visiting Medical Students is administered by the School of Medicine’s Office of Student Inclusion and Diversityfor students visiting the Winston-Salem campus.

 This program is designed to promote diversity in the residency programs at the School of Medicine and annually offers scholarship assistance to visiting fourth-year medical students rotating in: